uptane/uptane-standard/uptane-standard.md

 1. Download and check the Timestamp metadata file from the Image repository, following the procedure in {{check_timestamp}}.
 1. Check the previously downloaded Snapshot metadata file from the Image repository (if available).
 If the hashes and version number of that file match the hashes and version number listed in the new Timestamp metadata, the ECU MAY skip to the last step.
 Otherwise, download and check the Snapshot metadata file from the Image repository, following the procedure in {{check_snapshot}}.
 1. Download and check the top-level Targets metadata file from the Image repository, following the procedure in {{check_targets}}.
 1. Verify that Targets metadata from the Director and Image repositories match.
 A Primary ECU MUST perform this check on metadata for all images listed in the Targets metadata file from the Director repository downloaded in step 6.
 A Secondary ECU MAY elect to perform this check only on the metadata for the image it will install.
-(That is, the target metadata from the Director that contains the ECU identifier of the current ECU.)
+(That is, the image metadata from the Director that contains the ECU identifier of the current ECU.)
 To check that the metadata for an image matches, complete the following procedure:
     1. Locate and download a Targets metadata file from the Image repository that contains an image with exactly the same filename listed in the Director metadata, following the procedure in {{resolve_delegations}}.
     2. Check that the Targets metadata from the Image repository matches the Targets metadata from the Director repository:
         1. Check that the non-custom metadata (i.e., length and hashes) of the unencrypted or encrypted image are the same in both sets of metadata.
 Note: the Primary is responsible for validating encrypted images and associated metadata.
 The target ECU (Primary or Secondary) is responsible for validating the unencrypted image and associated metadata.